-Fig. 92 Steering column height adjustment
+Fig. 93 Steering column height adjustment

-- Adjust the driver seat to the correct position. - Push the lever under the steering column ⇒ fig. 92 down ⇒ Λ. - Adjust the steering wheel until the correct position is set ⇒ fiq.
-92. - Then push the lever up again firmly \Rightarrow \triangle .
+- Adjust the driver seat to the correct position. - Push the lever $\Rightarrow$ fig. 93 under the steering column down $\Rightarrow$ $\triangle$ . - Adjust the steering wheel until the correct position is set $\Rightarrow$ fig. 93. - Then push the lever up again firmly $\Rightarrow$ .

-- Incorrect use of the steering column adjustment function and an incorrect seating position can result in serious injury. - To avoid accidents, the steering column should be adjusted only when the vehicle is stationary. - Adjust the driver seat or steering wheel so that there is a distance of at least 25 cm between the steering wheel and your chest fig. 92.
+• Incorrect use of the steering column adjustment function and an incorrect seating position can result in serious injury.

+- To avoid accidents, the steering column should be adjusted only when the vehicle is stationary. - Adjust the driver's seat or steering wheel so that there is a distance of at least 25 cm between the steering wheel and your rib cage $\Rightarrow$ fig. 93.
 If you fail to observe the minimum distance, the airbag will not protect you.
-Risk of fatal injury. - If your physical constitution does not allow you to maintain the minimum distance of 25 cm, contact an Authorised Service Centre.
-The Authorised Service Centre will help you to decide if special specific modifications are necessary. - If you adjust the steering wheel so that it points towards your face, the driver airbag will not protect you properly in the event of an accident.
-Make sure that the steering wheel points towards your chest. - When driving, always hold the steering wheel with both hands on the outside of the ring at the 9 o'clock and 3 o'clock positions.
+Risk of fatal injury.

+• If your physical constitution does not allow you to mantain the minimum distance of 25 cm, contact an Authorised Service Centre.
+The Authorised Service Centre will help you to decide if special specific modifications are necessary.

+• If you adjust the steering wheel so that it points towards your face, the driver airbag will not protect you properly in the event of an accident.
+Make sure that the steering wheel points towards your chest.

+• When driving, always hold the steering wheel with both hands on the outside of the ring at the 9 o'clock and 3 o'clock positions.
 Never hold the steering wheel at the 12 o'clock position, or in any other manner (e.g. in the centre of the steering wheel, or on the inside of the rim).
-In such cases, if the airbag is triggered, you may sustain injuries to the arms, hands and head.
+In such cases, you could receive severe injuries to the arms, hands and head.